rmotr-students-code/002-pyp-demoday-g1/README.md

 ### Optional

++ validate each integer in the amount threshold form
 + make the individual games look pretty - Improved it, but it could be better..
 + see if theres a way to include game cover art, trailers, etc in the individual game page
 + Change generic variables to be more specific.
 Ex. form should should be login_form
 + Add to the settings page when no preferences are set.
++ Add a default currency on games page

 ### Completed:
 - format price data.
 Currently "$4.99" displays as "499" - changed format_prices to make it easier